janlammertyn/lavaan-material/brown-cfa/README.md

 # T. Brown: Confirmatory Factor Analysis for Applied Research
 ## Examples in lavaan

+Examples of the excellent [book](http://people.bu.edu/tabrown/cfabook.html) by Timothy Brown on confirmatory factor analysis converted to lavaan.

 Not all examples are converted (yet):

 - Table 9.2 (Multiple Imputation, code given but warning/error)